-Table V-2 shows the forecasted coverage of annual debt service on the Outstanding Bonds, based on the Department of Transportation's estimated total Program Income for 2006-2015, which includes Registration Fees and certain Other Registration-Related Fees for 2006-2015.
+Table V-2 shows the forecasted coverage of annual debt service on the Outstanding Bonds, based on the Department of Transportation's estimated total Program Income for 2007-2016, which includes Registration Fees and certain Other Registration-Related Fees for 2007-2016.
 See "REGISTRATION FEES; Estimated Future Registration Fees" and "OTHER REGISTRATION-RELATED FEES".
 There can be no assurance that the following estimates will be realized in the amounts shown.
-The annual debt service amounts in Table V-2 include an assumed Bond issue for approximately \$114 million that would fund the outstanding Notes.
+The annual debt service amounts in Table V-2 includes the assumed issuance of Bonds in the amount of approximately \$199 million that would fund the current outstanding amount of Notes.
 Table V-3 provides the expected amortization of the Notes.